NetTutor: Usage

+Features

-The NetTutor service is typically integrated into an existing virtual learning environment such as a publisher Web portal, a learning management system like Blackboard, Moodle, or Sakai, or else into a specific campus tutoring website requiring the student to enter special access codes.
+Learners acquire access to NetTutor by directly purchasing tutoring time from the NetTutor website, purchasing a textbook which has a NetTutor support package, or through their school.
+The NetTutor service is typically integrated into an existing virtual learning environment such as a publisher Web portal; a learning management system like Blackboard, Moodle, or Sakai; or a specific campus tutoring website.

 NetTutor assistance is of the "academic-assistance" type.
-Conversations take place in a shared virtual whiteboard environment.
-In addition to providing for the free placement of text on the screen, the whiteboard is equipped with a toolbar for inserting math, chemistry, accounting, or English proofing symbols.
+Conversations take place in a shared virtual whiteboard environment equipped with a toolbar for inserting math, chemistry, accounting, or English proofing symbols.
 Learners may submit their writing or questions for tutor review, or may choose an available live tutor and engage synchronous discussion.
-Learners may save or print out their live tutorial sessions, but live tutoring is exclusively one-on-one, so that the possible benefits of a discussion involving a group of peers (see, for instance, Jacques, et al., in Learning in Groups: A Handbook for on and off line environments (2007)) are not directly available.
+Learners may save or print out their live tutorial sessions, but live tutoring is exclusively one-on-one, so that the possible benefits of a discussion involving a group of peers are not directly available.

-This mode of access opens NetTutor to several criticisms, such as the accusation that tutors have an interest in exhausting the tutoring hours paid for, in order to get them to purchase more, or, on the other hand, that the tutor may rush the tutorial session by providing an answer to do more sessions and enable the learner to engage in academic dishonesty.
-NetTutor claims to have elaborate tutor vetting and training programs.
-In addition, LSI agrees upon detailed tutoring guidelines with representatives of its institutional clients.
-This differentiates NetTutor sharply from sites such as Student of Fortune, the founder of which describes academic dishonesty in online tutoring as "something that is definitely going to happen.".
+This mode of access opens NetTutor to several criticisms, such as the accusation that tutors have an interest in exhausting the tutoring hours paid for, in order to get them to purchase more; that the tutor may rush the tutorial session by providing an answer to do more sessions and enable the learner to engage in academic dishonesty; or that the tutor may not be committed to the learner’s goals.
+NetTutor claims to have elaborate tutor vetting and training programs and to make all learning resources available to tutors.
+LSI also agrees upon detailed tutoring guidelines with representatives of its institutional clients.
+It also provides support for learners who struggle to use the interface.
+It focuses on helping students find answers on their own rather than simply providing correct answers.

+LSI, apparently in response to several controversies that surround the use of distance education and online tutoring, has taken some measures to assure users of the academic value of NetTutor.
 Recent research published about NetTutor suggests that offering students the use of online tutoring as a resource in a traditional "brick-and-mortar" setting leads to an increase in student persistence and achievement.